 She rolled away from the window and slipped her arms around Will.
 He was snoring.
 “Merry Christmas,” she whispered in his ear.
 His grunting continued.
 He wouldn’t wake for another hour at least.
 She got up to make tea.

 They had been living together since she saved the world, and sleeping together for almost as long.
 It had felt like a million sins at first.
-Since Mike Wheeler’s suicide forty-four years earlier, Jane hadn’t been with a single man.
+Since Mike Wheeler’s suicide forty-four years earlier, Jane had refused to get involved seriously with any man.
 Not out of rigid loyalty.
 She simply couldn’t conceive herself in intimate terms apart from Mike, and she never wanted Mike Junior to have a stepfather.
 Her son’s death had changed that.
 Mike-less for the first time since Mike Senior’s return from the grave, she needed to be made whole again, and wholeness could only come from Will Byers.
 His needs were just as severe.
 He didn’t move around well, nor could he remain stationary without bodily rebellion: his piles objected when he sat; his joints dissented when he stood.
 His heart was still weak, and his kidneys were a problem too.
 He needed frequent naps.
 When Jane held him, that went a long way toward the same relief.

 His needs hardly included sex anyway.
 They had made love three times since July, and she doubted there would be a fourth.
 Since his college years, William Byers hadn’t slept with a single woman.
 Not because he was gay (he hadn’t slept with men either); he was asexual.
 Stale relationships had driven home the truth: sexual intimacy couldn’t interest him.
 He beat off when he had the rare urge and was content to be single.
 But without Mike Junior he wasn’t good at taking care of himself.
 He missed his nephew terribly and had loved him more than he realized.
 It was inevitable that he would ask his mother to fill the void.
 She would have volunteered anyway.